nordic-institute/harmony-smp/smp-springboot/README.md

     mvn clean install

- The build first build the smp-webapp.war which is embedded in to the spring-boot executable jar.
+ The build first build the *smp.war* (The war is here: smp-webapp/target/smp.war) and then embeds in to the spring-boot executable jar: *smp-springboot-[VERSION]-exec.jar* (The example file path: smp-springboot/target/smp-springboot-5.0-SNAPSHOT-exec.jar)

 ## Start the application